helium/docs/README.md

 title: My Doc
 ---

+# Doc Title

-// Add to the top of the file below the front matter. import useBaseUrl from '@docusaurus/useBaseUrl';
+// Add to the top of the file below the front matter and title. import useBaseUrl from '@docusaurus/useBaseUrl';

 ...